-We would expect relevant information in this class to be made available at least for the current and previous three years.
+We would expect information in this class to be available at least for the current and previous three years

-Below is a list of the type of information we would expect departments to have readily available for publication.
-Any other reports or recorded information showing the department's planned or actual performance should normally also be included.
+Below is a list of the type of information that we would expect the government to have readily available for publication.
+Any other reports or recorded information showing the government's planned or actual performance should normally be included.

-- Departmental open data strategies
+- Open data strategies

 - Strategic plans

-- Annual business plan
+- · Annual business plan

 - Annual report

-- Internal and external organisation performance reviews
+- Internal and external performance reviews

-- Performance reports to Parliament
+- Reports to the National Assembly for Wales

 - Inspection reports

 - Impact assessments

 - Privacy impact assessments (in full or summary format)

 - Service standards

-- Statistics produced in accordance with departmental requirements
+- Statistics produced in accordance with government requirements

 - Public service agreements